-(2) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only and does not represent a likely Starting Value of any Underlying
+(2) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only.
+The actual Starting Value of each Underlying is set forth on page PS-2 above.

 (3) This is the hypothetical Coupon Barrier of the Least Performing Underlying.